milanglacier/nvim/README.md

 be handled by your system package manager, not by a CLI application itself, so just install the denpendencies by yourself.

-Some packages' paths are required to be manually specified by `lua/bin_path.lua`, because I use GUI nvim: `vimr` which doesn't load my `zshrc` by default (and since I use `conda`, which has a low startup speed, I also don't want `vimr` to load it), so they are not included in my `PATH`.

-all dependencies (`*` means its path need to be manually specified):

 ## `python`

 1. `python*`.